 Brigadier General Sarhad Qadir, Kirkuk’s provincial police chief, told al-Sumaria television network on Wednesday that the victims were killed in an area of Hawija district using heavy machine guns.

-Posted by Gordon Duff, Senior Editor on December 14, 2016, With 817 Reads Filed under World.
+Posted by Gordon Duff, Senior Editor on December 14, 2016, With 827 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.